 The Sisters’ Blended Values Project (SBVP) provides practical, hands-on learning experiences, apprenticeships with local social enterprises, and mentoring in social entrepreneurship for Catholic Sisters, enabling them to transform their congregations into social enterprises, with a special focus on women and youth.

 This project has two essential components: the Sisters Apprenticeship and the Sisters Accelerator.
-Local GSBI social enterprises apprentice Sisters in their successful business models, and Sisters replicate these to start up their own enterprises.
+Local social enterprise partners apprentice Sisters in their successful business models, and Sisters replicate these to start up their own enterprises.
 Eggpreneur teaches poultry farming to foster women’s economic empowerment.
-NUCAFE mentors Sisters in sustainable coffee growing and entrepreneurship, and the forming of local cooperatives.
+NUCAFE mentors Sisters in sustainable coffee growing, entrepreneurship, and forming local cooperatives.
 Teach A Man To Fish, which trains Sisters and teachers to lead students through the startup process, and then together they launch school-based social enterprises.
-LINK TO PDF OF SBVP FROM FEBRUARY
+Read our 2020 SBVP Field Report for more information.

 In the Sisters Accelerator, Sisters build out their own business plan to guide their growth.
-This program follows the GSBI curriculum structure, and Sisters are guided by Miller Center mentors.
+This program follows Miller Center’s curriculum structure, and Sisters are guided by our mentors.
 As a result of the accelerator, the Sisters apply for impact investment.
 In the future, Sisters will replicate these entrepreneurial initiatives within their congregations and for other congregations of Sisters.

 ACWECA has extensive experience in leadership training for Sisters, and has initiated the SBVP partnership to enhance the mission of Sisters in this region and foster the sustainability of Sisters’ congregations.
 ACWECA’s Secretary General Sister Hellen Bandiho said:

-“The SBVP is a unique project of acquiring business skills to sustain the sisters’ ministries which aim at serving the poor and vulnerable people especially children, youth and women.
-The blended value project provides income generation opportunities to meet the basic needs of the congregations and the people they serve.”
+“The SBVP is a unique project of acquiring business skills to sustain the Sisters’ ministries which aim to serve the poor and vulnerable people especially children, youth, and women.
+The Blended Value Project provides income generation opportunities to meet the basic needs of the congregations and the people they serve.”

-Miller Center is developing the social enterprise curriculum, and collaborating with ACWECA to deliver it to Sisters in Uganda, Tanzania, Kenya, Zambia, Malawi and Zimbabwe.
-Miller Center’s Global Social Benefit Fellows are conducting action research to support Sisters in their enterprises (for an example see 2019 project with Eggpreneur).
+Miller Center is developing the social enterprise curriculum, and collaborating with ACWECA to deliver it to Sisters in Uganda, Tanzania, Kenya, Zambia, Malawi, and Zimbabwe.
+Miller Center’s Student Fellows are conducting action research to support Sisters in their enterprises (for example, see our 2019 project with Eggpreneur).
 As it gains experience in social enterprise acceleration, ACWECA will assume progressively more responsibility for the SBVP.
 This partnership is funded by the Hilton Foundation’s Catholic Sisters Initiative.